yakconsulting/spidersoftdev.github.io/content/posts/2019-01-28-web-server-on-ami-linux-2.md

 <!--more-->

-So&#8230; we have nice and shinny EC2 instance of <a rel="noreferrer noopener" aria-label="Amazon Linux 2 (opens in a new tab)" href="https://aws.amazon.com/amazon-linux-2/" target="_blank">Amazon Linux 2</a>.
+So&#8230; we have nice and shinny EC2 instance of [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/).
 On the website, we can read &#8220;Extras in Amazon Linux 2 provides you with bleeding edge software on a stable base of Amazon Linux 2.
 You no longer need to tradeoff stability for software freshness.&#8221; So&#8230; it should be easier this time.
 So let&#8217;s see what we have here:

 ```shell
 amazon-linux-extras